fenivana/db-schema-upgrade/README.md

 Run the upgrade operations.
 It will run the `upgradeFunction` from the next version to the latest version.

+Returns: `Promise`.
+Resolves to `true` when upgrade is completed.
+Rejects if any error occurred.

 ## LICENSE
 MIT